ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 #### Navigation hub

-The Navigation Hub is a side view displaying the top menu.
+The Navigation hub is a side view displaying the top menu.

 ![Navigation hub](img/nav_hub.png)